-Dr. Karg holds a doctorate in Clinical Psychology (with minors in substance abuse and behavioral pharmacology) and is a Licensed Psychologist and Certified Health Care Provider.
-Her professional experience spans two decades and encompasses a wide range of activities in clinical, academic, and research settings.
+Dr. Karg’s professional experience spans two decades and encompasses a wide range of activities in clinical, academic, and research settings.
 In addition to her international private practice work, Dr. Karg continues to carve out 30% of her time be an active international research scientist.
 Currently, she is an expert consultant to Columbia University, which is an Ivy League university, and the U.S. Department of Defense (see “Research Scientist and Expert Consultant Positions” page).
 Over the past 20 years, she has been a consultant for the federal government’s Substance Abuse and Mental Health Administration (SAMHSA), Department of Defense (DoD), Centers for Disease Control (CDC), the National Institute on Drug Abuse (NIDA), National Institute on Alcohol Abuse and Alcoholism (NIAAA), and the National Institute of Health (NIH), to name a few (see the “Research Positions” page).
 Dr. Karg is a co-author of the prestigious Structured Clinical Interview for the DSM-5 (SCID-5), which is known world-wide as the field’s gold standard for psychiatric assessments (see the “Publications and Presentations” page).
 She has also authored numerous journal articles, scholarly papers, and book chapters on the assessment and treatment of mental disorders (see “Publications and Presentations” page).
 Results of her work have also been published in newspapers and magazines, and have been presented to professional audiences in technical reports, briefings, and conference presentations (see the “Publications and Presentations” page).
 She has also taught several academic courses at universities in the U.S. (see the “Academic Positions” page).
-Dr. Karg is the recipient of numerous awards honoring her outstanding contributions to psychology and for her service work in professional and public communities (see “Awards” and “Service Work Experience” pages).
+Dr. Karg is the recipient of numerous awards honoring her outstanding contributions to psychology and for her service work in professional and public communities (see “Awards” and “Volunteer Work” pages).